Elgg/Elgg/docs/design/database.rst

 built in attributes.
 As an example, if you changed the access id of an ElggObject, you need to save it or the change isn't pushed to the database.

+.. note:: Metadata's ``access_id`` value will be ignored in Elgg 3.0 and all metadata values will be available in all contexts.

 Reading metadata
 ~~~~~~~~~~~~~~~~